About the Conservancy

 Grown from a vision for a community-centered, environmentally restored, and activated Waller Creek in downtown Austin, Waller Creek Conservancy was founded in 2010 by board members Melba Whatley, Melanie Barnes, and Tom Meredith.
 The organization launched an international design competition to revitalize the Waller Creek district the following year, resulting in the selection of the design team Michael Van Valkenburgh Associates, Inc. and Thomas Phifer and Partners.

 A partnership with the City of Austin, formalized by a joint development agreement in 2014, makes this unique project possible.
 Construction of the capital project began in 2017 and will continue in phases.
 In 2019, Waller Creek Conservancy became Waterloo Greenway Conservancy, and the entirety of the project came to be known as Waterloo Greenway.
-The first phase of the project, Waterloo Park, will open this fall.
+The first phase of the project, Waterloo Park, will open in spring of 2021.

 A Historic Timeline